TheLouisHong/runelite-custom-emoji/README.md

 # Sound Emojis (Soundoji)

-Type `!soundoji` in-game chat to open the soundoji folder.
+Type `!soundojifolder` in-game chat to open the soundoji folder.
 Otherwise, the folder is located at `.runelite/soundoji`

 File format must be `.wav`.